 - The Board is entitled to determine the other terms and conditions of the transfer which, however, shall be in accordance with the market practice.

-The reasons for the proposed authorisation to transfer own shares and for the deviation from the shareholders’ preferential rights are to cover costs relating to incentive schemes and, if necessary, to enable the implementation of the 2022 Performance-based Share-Savings Plan by funding potential costs related to the share swap agreement.
+The reasons for the proposed authorisation to transfer own shares and for the deviation from the shareholders’ preferential rights are to use own shares in possible acquisitions and to cover costs relating to incentive schemes and, if necessary, to enable the implementation of the 2023 Performance-based Share-Savings Plan by funding potential costs related to the share swap agreement.

-The Board proposes that the AGM resolves to approve the transfer of repurchased shares on the following terms: (i) A maximum of 1,136,364 Fagerhult shares may be transferred to participants in the 2022 Performance-based Share-Savings Plan (or such higher number as may result from restatement due to a bonus issue, share split or reverse share split, rights issue, mergers, acquisitions, divestments of divisions or similar action taken by Fagerhult, in accordance with generally accepted practice for equivalent incentive schemes and to the intent of the 2022 Performance-based Share-Savings Plan), (ii) Shares will be transferred without payment at the time when and on the terms and conditions under which participants in the 2022 Performance-based Share-Savings Plan are entitled to receive allocations of shares.
-The reasons for disapplication of the pre-emption rights of existing shareholders is that the transfer of shares forms part of the implementation of the 2022 Performance-based Share-Savings Plan.
-Therefore, and in view of what is stated above, the Board considers that it will be to the benefit of Fagerhult to transfer shares in accordance with the proposal.
+The Board proposes that the AGM resolves to approve the transfer of repurchased shares on the following terms: (i) A maximum of 1,344,284 AB Fagerhult shares may be transferred to participants in the 2023 Performance-based Share-Savings Plan (or such higher number as may result from restatement due to a bonus issue, share split or reverse share split, rights issue, mergers, acquisitions, divestments of divisions or similar action taken by Fagerhult Group, in accordance with generally accepted practice for equivalent incentive schemes and to the intent of the 2023 Performance-based Share-Savings Plan), (ii) Shares will be transferred without payment at the time when and on the terms and conditions under which participants in the 2023 Performance-based Share-Savings Plan are entitled to receive allocations of shares.
+The reasons for disapplication of the pre-emption rights of existing shareholders is that the transfer of shares forms part of the implementation of the 2023 Performance-based Share-Savings Plan.
+Therefore, and in view of what is stated above, the Board considers that it will be to the benefit of Fagerhult Group to transfer shares in accordance with the proposal.

 The Board’s proposed resolutions pursuant to section 19 (a) and (b) above, requires the support of shareholders representing at least two-thirds of the votes cast and shares represented at the AGM.